VallejosGroup/OurWebsite/content/research.md

   <div class="col-sm-6">
   <img src="/img/ResearchImage.png" alt="researchimage" width="100%"/></div>
   <div class="col-sm-6">
-  While biomedical data sometimes classifies as "big data"" (where the number of samples and/or variables is large), complexity is its most prominent feature.
+  While biomedical data sometimes classifies as "big data" (where the number of samples and/or variables is large), complexity is its most prominent feature.
 This arises from a combination of different sources of heterogeneity: heterogeneity across individuals in a population (e.g. response to treatment),